This article may contain compensated links. Please read disclaimer for more info.

 Joined by adult daughter Sabrina, spiritual teacher and author Sonia arrives in Paris reeling from the shocking Charlie Hebdo massacre.
 In the following years, she and Paris share a soul-searching journey and inevitably a new reality.

 Moving through a succession of apartments and arrondissements, she shares honest, funny, and unfortunate experiences along the way.
-You are taken on long therapeutic walks, discovering each Quartier’s distinct character, visiting a long line of soul-nourishing Cafés, and discovering the Paris Sonia loves.
+With this book about Paris, you are taken on long therapeutic walks, discovering each Quartier’s distinct character, visiting a long line of soul-nourishing Cafés, and discovering the Paris Sonia loves.

-If you’ve ever suffered trauma, dreamt of re-inventing yourself, or living in the most beautiful city in the world, you will love this book.
+If you’ve ever suffered trauma, dreamt of re-inventing yourself, or living in the most beautiful city in the world, this is one of the best books about Paris for you.

 Suggested by Jan Robinson| BudgetTravelTalk.com